jbnu-vilab/pigment_enhancement/README.md

                 │ ├── input/
                 └──── user-c/
 ```
+We conduct experiments using a **480p downsampled version** of the original 4K Adobe5K images.
+The downsampling is applied to the **short side** of each image to maintain aspect ratio.
+We split the dataset into **training** and **testing** sets manually, as shown in the directory structure above.
 Make sure that the directory structures match the expected format for training and evaluation scripts.

 ## Pretrained Models